ammarnajjar/reading-todo/README.md

 # reading-todo

-Angular-Flask app to manage a reading todo list
+An app to manage a reading todo list

+I am starting this maily for educational purposes.